Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Model and method

-The half-filled repulsive Hubbard model on the bipartite Bethe lattice is antiferromagnetically ordered at low temperature.
-Inside the antiferromagnetic (AFM) phase, there is a crossover from a weak-coupling (Slater-) antiferromagnet to a strong-coupling (Heisenberg-) antiferromagnet around $U\approx W$ \cite{pruschke2003}.
+The half-filled repulsive Hubbard model on the Bethe lattice is antiferromagnetically ordered at low temperatures.
+Inside the antiferromagnetic (AFM) phase, there is a crossover from a weak-coupling (Slater-) antiferromagnet to a strong-coupling (Heisenberg-) antiferromagnet around $U\approx W$~\cite{pruschke2003}.